Admissions Guide for Military Spouses

 Visit Liberty's Financial Aid website for steps on how to complete your FAFSA.

 Step 5 – Servicemembers Opportunity Colleges (SOC) Agreement Issued

 (undergraduate students only)

 Once you are fully accepted into the program, a military degree completion plan (SOC agreement) will be created for you, which will indicate all transfer and military credit utilized in your degree and what remaining courses must be completed before degree may be conferred.
-Please allow 2-4 weeks for the SOC to be issued to you after you are fully accepted and started your first courses.
+You may request a copy of your SOC Agreement after you are fully accepted and started your first courses.

 To view the unofficial degree plan for your major, visit our Military Degree Plans page.